Sheraff/root/README.md

 > [!WARNING]
 > **Don't forget to add an `.env` file**:
-> You can look at the `.env.example` file for a starting point
+> You can rename the `.env.example` file into `.env` for a minimal starting point that will be enough for the app to run

 ## Client Package